-Students are placed in a clinical setting in the community for 10 hours per week.
-Supervision is provided on-site and in class using small group supervision.
+Students are placed at the Loyola Clinical Centers for 16 hours per week.
+Students conduct therapy and assessment; they are supervised individually and in group formats.
 Restricted to Psy.D. students.
-May be repeated once for credit.
+May be repeated twice for credit.
+(Fall/Spring)

 PY921 Clinical Placement II (3.00 cr.)